anshulgoel27/WinValgrind/README.md

   2.) parasite.dll --> Spy DLL which hook the windows API's.

--->Enable logging for the tool by setting the value of "WINVAL_LOG" as 1.
+-->Enable logging for the tool by setting the value of "WINVAL_LOG" environment variable as 1.

 How to use the tool
 ===================